ambrop72/aprinter/README.md

     >
 ```

-In the g-code interface, *either* of the following parameters can be used in a `G0`/`G1` command to turn on the laser:
+In the g-code interface, *either* of the following parameters can be used in a `G0`/`G1` command to control the laser:
 - **L** - Total energy emmitted over the segment [W].
 This is the low level interface to the laser.
 - **M** - Energy density over the segment [W/mm].
 The value is multiplied by the segment length to obtain the effective energy for the segment.